fmerg/vsslib/README.md

 based on Shamir's Secret Sharing (SSS).
-It focuses on primitives that make the sharing process verifiable on behalf of involved parties ([Feldman](#feldman-scheme-1) and [Pedersen](#pedersen-scheme-1) VSS schemes) and as such applicable in contexts with zero or low trust assumptions (e.g., Distributed Key Generation (DKG) protocols).
+It focuses on primitives that make the sharing process verifiable on behalf of involved parties ([Feldman](#feldman-scheme-1) and [Pedersen](#pedersen-scheme-1) VSS schemes) and as such applicable in contexts with zero or low trust assumptions.

 ### <a name="backend-overview"></a>Backend